dmudigdo/qif-categorizer/README.md

     ^

 ## What This Script Does
-For uncategorized transactions, the task then becomes a simple matter of looping through each line in a QIF file, extracting the line with a 'P' prefix, checking the existence of a given keyword in that line (e.g. does the line starting with 'P' have 'COLES' in it?), then appending an 'L' prefixed line containing the category (e.g. "LGroceries").
+For uncategorized transactions, the task of categorization then becomes a simple matter of looping through each line in a QIF file, extracting the line with a 'P' prefix, checking the existence of a given keyword in that line (e.g. does the line starting with 'P' have 'COLES' in it?), then appending an 'L' prefixed line containing the category (e.g. "LGroceries").

 ## My Common Transactions